microsoft/WebTemplateStudio/README.md

 If you have specific feature requests or would like to vote on what others are recommending, please go to the [GitHub issues](https://github.com/Microsoft/WebTemplateStudio/issues) section as well.
 We would love to see what you are thinking.

-We are still extremely early in development and are looking for feedback for roadmap.
-Currently we are in the process of stabilizing our React, Angular and Vue.js with Node and Flask.
+We are still early in development and are looking for [feedback](https://github.com/Microsoft/WebTemplateStudio/issues) for the roadmap.
+We're still working on polishing our Web Templates and in our latest version we've also added an initial version of React Native templates.

 ## Contributing